bitsteller/witica/doc/client/witica_view.md

 	View.destroy()

 Destroys the view and all of its subviews.
-Makes the view stop listening to incoming item updates and calls their renderers `Renderer.stopRendering()` and `Renderer.unrender()` functions.
+Makes the view stop listening to incoming item updates and calls their renderers [`Witica.Renderer`](!doc/client/witica_renderer)`.stopRendering()` and [`Witica.Renderer`](!doc/client/witica_renderer)`.unrender()` functions.
 After the view itself has been destroyed all its subviews are also being destroyed by recursion.
 This function should be called every time a view is no longer be needed.

 The function takes no arguments.